nitink-prog/Recipe-Directory/README.md

 # Recipe Directory

-An intermediate level React app that displays a list of recipes pulled from a JSON-Server.
+An intermediate level React app that displays a list of recipes pulled from a Firebase Firestore database.
 Combines many React practices into a realistic webapp.

 ## Studies